Freemium Model for SaaS – The Good, The Bad, and The In-between

 Which highlights the next factor: it all comes down to how irrefutable your offering is to the customer, and how effectively it gets their job done.

-2. Businesses which deliberately try to assimilate and absorb the cost of operations, support, and service, to have a freemium model up and running.
+2. Businesses that deliberately try to assimilate and absorb the cost of operations, support, and service, to have a freemium model up and running.

 Now why would anyone do that, you ask?
 Well, for one or more of the following reasons: